plynoi/typescript-learning-fetch-webpack/README.md

 ## <a id="intro"></a>Introduction

-The Node.js **native** [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is now available as experimental feature in [Node v17.5](https://nodejs.org/en/blog/release/v17.5.0/).
+The Node.js **native** [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is now available as experimental feature in [Node v17.5](https://nodejs.org/en/blog/release/v17.5.0/) (**As of Apr 2022**).
 Developers do not need to install extra fetch packages anymore.
 Frontend Developers will be familiar with the HTTP code in Node.

 To test this built-in API, you can run the native Fetch code with the ```--experimental-fetch``` when you run the Node application as follow: